 - Have signs of infection, such as redness, warmth and tenderness in the affected area or a fever greater than 100 F (37.8 C)

 Schedule an office visit if you:

-- Have persistent swelling that doesn't improve at all after two to five days of home treatment
+- Have persistent swelling that doesn't improve after two to five days of home treatment

 - Have persistent pain that doesn't improve after several weeks

-For many ankle injuries, self-care measures may be sufficient.
+For many ankle injuries, self-care measures ease the pain.
 Examples include: